ZxMYS/react-twemoji/README.md

 ## Usage

 Simply use it to wrap your emotional content.
-Set `options` prop to pass options to `twemoji.parse`.
+Set the `options` prop to pass options to `twemoji.parse`.

 ```jsx
 import Twemoji from 'react-twemoji';